Thoughts On Clinton And the Epstein Files

 And let’s stop the nonsense that GHWB and Trump are different in kind as well as degree.
 Trump is the natural conclusion of the Republicans pushing fear and hate, the same trend that GHWB was a part of.
 Tax cuts for the rich, putting corporations over people, wacko judges, hatred for the poor, hatred for those who are different.
 It’s the same merging of church and bank today as it was then.

-Big Jim does not think the sins of today should excuse the sins of the past.
+The sins of today should not excuse the sins of the past.

 “The Fall of Icarus” by Jacob Peter Gowy (c.
 1610 – after 1644 and before 1664), at Museo Nacional del Prado in Madrid, assumed allowed under Fair Use.